Pokémon Scarlet and Violet: Sales

 According to The Pokémon Company, Scarlet and Violet are the most pre-ordered titles in the series' history.
 Within three days of its release, the games had sold over 10 million copies worldwide, including 4.05 million in Japan alone.
 The sales figure was the highest of any software on any Nintendo platform within three days, and the best launch of any console-exclusive game in history.
 The games were the best-selling video game titles of 2022 in Japan.
 By June 2025, the game had sold 27.15 million copies, making it the second most sold Pokémon title and the sixth-best selling title on the Switch.
-By late 2024, the games had sold 8.3 million copies in Japan, making them the best-selling Pokémon titles in Japan ahead of Red and Green.
+As of 2026, the games have sold 8.66 million copies in Japan, making them the second best-selling Pokémon titles in Japan behind Red and Green.